pancake-llc/foundation/README.md

 <details>
 <summary>Fast .NET C# Implementation of ULID for .NET Core and Unity</summary>

-[Fast .NET C# Implementation of ULID for .NET Core and Unity.](https://github.com/Cysharp/Ulid) it requirement enable unsafe in its asmdef
+[Fast .NET C# Implementation of ULID for Unity](https://github.com/Cysharp/Ulid) it requirement enable unsafe in its asmdef

 Similar api to Guid.